malariagen/vobs-updates/_posts/2024-11-19-single-region-transition.md

 ## Timeline for deprecation of multi-region buckets

-**N.B., the multi-region buckets `vo_agam_release` and `vo_afun_release` will be deprecated on November 30th, 2024.
+**N.B., the multi-region buckets `vo_agam_release` and `vo_afun_release` will be deprecated on December 31st, 2024.
 Please follow the instructions above to migrate to using single-region buckets before this date.**

 If you have any questions or concerns, please contact us at `support@malariagen.net`